fawazahmed0/quran-api/README.md

 </p>

-**In the name of God, who have guided me to do this work and I seek refuge in him from the evil of his creation**
+**In the name of God, who have guided me to do this work and I seek refuge in him, sufficient is God as protector**

 This repo contains collection of Quran Translations and to allow development of websites, apps etc, it is structured in REST Architectural Style.